digitallyinduced/ihp/CONTRIBUTING.md

 This will automatically open a browser window with the compiled html of the documentation.
 You can now make changes to the markdown files and they are reflected in the browser after a page refresh.

-When adding a new markdown page, also add it to the `Makefile`, otherwise it will not be built.
+When adding a new markdown page also add it to the `Makefile`.
+Otherwise it will not be built.

 ## Code Guidelines

-- Please use `pure` instead of `return`, as `return` might confuse people coming from other programing languages.
+- Please use `pure`. `return` might confuse people coming from other programing languages.